William Creek Scenic Flights

-The breathtaking scenery of the outback is beautifully entwined with the history of our state along the Explorers Way.
-The 3000 kilometre journey from Adelaide to Darwin takes you through one of South Australia’s famous wine regions – the Clare Valley – before making its way to the spectacular Flinders Ranges and into the outback.
+The breathtaking scenery of the outback is beautifully entwined with the history of our state, set against dramatic Australian scenery along the Explorers Way.
+The 3000 kilometre journey from Adelaide to Darwin takes you through the Clare Valley, one of South Australia’s famous wine regions, before making its way to the spectacular Flinders Ranges and into the outback.

-See walking trails blanketed with native orchids and wildflowers, dramatic natural rock formations and old railway lines that detail the importance and growth of the mining industry.
-The vast open space is unlike anything else in the world.
-Download the Explorers Way road trip map with suggested stops and journey through the heart of Australia's outback.
+See walking trails blanketed with native orchids and wildflowers, abundant wildlife from kangaroos, emus and eagles, dramatic natural rock formations and old railway lines that journey back into important Australian history.
+The vast open space, open skies and vibrant sunsets are unlike any other place in the world.
+Download Explorers Way road trip map with suggested stops and read on for the Explorers Way highlights.

-Flinders Ranges.
 Walk into Wilpena Pound or take a scenic flight to truly appreciate its magnitude and beauty.
 Other highlights include Rawnsley Bluff, Razorback Lookout in Bunyeroo Gorge and Stokes Hill Lookout.
-See Yellow-footed rock wallabies at Brachina Gorge.
+The best chance at sighting the illusive Yellow-footed rock wallabies is at Brachina Gorge.

 Please note that all driving times and approximate and do not include breaks which are a necessity.
 Plan ahead before you set off with our outback driving safety tips.